 Some clients have the benefit of free advice and representation funded by their Trade Union.
 Trade Unions tend to control who can act on their members’ behalf and have a limited panel of approved solicitors.
 You would need to check with your union to see if we can act for you.

-If you would like advice on challenging a Will, or indeed on any other inheritance or trust dispute, please contact the Disputed Wills and Trusts Team by telephone on 0800 0931336, or by email firstname.lastname@example.org for a no obligation chat to see how we can help you.
+If you would like advice on challenging a Will, or indeed on any other inheritance or trust dispute, please contact our Disputed Wills and Trusts Team on freephone 0800 0931336, or by email firstname.lastname@example.org for a no obligation chat to see how we can help you.